arangodb/docs/3.10/http/general.md

 Authorization: bearer eyJhbGciOiJIUzI1NiI..x6EfI
 ```

-Please note that the JWT will expire after 1 month and needs to be updated.
+Please note that the JWT will expire after **1 hour** by default and needs to be
+updated.
+You can configure the token lifetime via the `--server.session-timeout`
+startup option.

-We encode the expiration date of the JWT token in the `exp` field in Unix time.
+You can find the expiration date of the JWT token in the `exp` field, encoded as
+Unix timestamp in seconds.
 Please note that all JWT tokens must contain the `iss` field with string value
 `arangodb`.
 As an example the decoded JWT body would look like this: